 Description Meaning 1 (768-bit MODP) During the Diffie-Hellman key calculation, modular exponentiation at 768 bits is used to create the encryption material.
-2 (1024-bit MODP) During the Diffie-Hellman key calculation, modular exponentiation at 1024 bits is used to create the encryption material.
+2 (1024-bit MODP) During the Diffie-Hellman key calculation, mod- ular exponentiation at 1024 bits is used to cre- ate the encryption material.
+5 (1536-bit MODP) During the Diffie-Hellman key calculation, modular exponentiation at 1536 bits is used to create the encryption material. default (default value) The gateway uses the setting of the default profile.